-From an aquatic ecosystem perspective, appropriate ecosystem management objectives for both the upper Manuherikia and Dunstan Creek modelling reaches are to maintain the regionally significant brown trout fishery, macroinvertebrate populations and limit the risk of proliferation of long filamentous algae.
-Instream habitat modelling suggests that 1.4 m^3 /s in the upper Manuherikia modelling reach and 0.400 m^3 /s in Dunstan Creek would achieve these objectives (Table 7.19).
-To transfer the results for the upper Manuherikia modelling reach to the Ophir flow site, the aquatic ecosystem flow recommendation in the upper Manuherikia was adjusted based on the ratio of the MALFs at these two sites, resulting in a flow recommendation of 2.5 m^3 /s (estimate range: 2.0-3.0) at Ophir.
+From an aquatic ecosystem perspective, appropriate ecosystem management objectives for both the upper Manuherikia and Dunstan Creek modelling reaches are to maintain the regionally significant brown trout fishery and macroinvertebrate populations, and limit the risk of proliferation of long filamentous algae.
+Instream habitat modelling suggests that 1.4 m3/s in the upper Manuherikia modelling reach and 0.400 m3/s in Dunstan Creek would achieve these objectives (Table 7.19).
+To transfer the results for the upper Manuherikia modelling reach to the Ophir flow site, the aquatic ecosystem flow recommendation in the upper Manuherikia was adjusted based on the ratio of the MALFs at these two sites, resulting in a flow recommendation of 2.5 m3/s (estimate range: 2.0-3.0) at Ophir.

-The current minimum flow at this site is 0.820 m^3 /s.
-Instream habitat modelling in the upper Manuherikia River suggest that 0.820 m^3 /s at Ophir provided significantly reduced habitat for brown trout, macroinvertebrates and longfin eel and significantly increases the risk of proliferation of long filamentous algae in the upper Manuherikia River compared with natural or existing flows.
-However, since 1998, it has been extremely rare that flows at Ophir have dropped to below 0.820 m^3 /s (0.3% of the period 28 February 1998 to 17 November 2015).
+The current minimum flow at this site is 0.820 m3/s.
+Instream habitat modelling in the upper Manuherikia River suggests that 0.820 m3/s at Ophir provides significantly reduced habitat for brown trout, macroinvertebrates and longfin eel, and significantly increases the risk of proliferation of long filamentous algae in the upper Manuherikia River compared with natural or existing flows.
+However, since 1998, it has been extremely rare that flows at Ophir have dropped to below 0.820 m3/s (0.3% of the period 28 February 1998 to 17 November 2015).

 The results of instream habitat modelling for the lower Manuherikia vary markedly depending on the baseline flow used for calculation of habitat retention.
-Analysis using the existing flows suggests that 0.750 m3/s would maintain an appropriate level of habitat retention for the regionally significant brown trout fishery it supports and would maintain sufficient macroinvertebrate habitat and present a low risk of proliferation of long filamentous algae (Table 7.19).
-In comparison, analyses using the naturalised flows suggest that 2.5 m3/s would provide an appropriate level of habitat retention for trout fishery and would maintain sufficient macroinvertebrate habitat and present a low risk of proliferation of long filamentous algae (Table 7.19).
+Analysis using the existing flows suggests that 0.750 m3/s would maintain an appropriate level of habitat retention for the regionally significant brown trout fishery it supports, as well as maintaining sufficient macroinvertebrate habitat and presenting a low risk of proliferation of long filamentous algae (Table 7.19).
+In comparison, analyses using the naturalised flows suggest that 2.5 m3/s would provide an appropriate level of habitat retention for trout fishery, maintain sufficient macroinvertebrate habitat and present a low risk of proliferation of long filamentous algae (Table 7.19).